-The Ally plugin for Moodle helps you increase the accessibility of resources in your course by pointing out potential barriers and suggestions for improving accessibility.
+The Ally plugin for Moodle helps you increase the accessibility of resources in your course by providing alternative formats and pointing out potential barriers and suggestions for improving accessibility.
 You can access the report for individual uploaded files (and see suggestions for improvement) by clicking on the Ally score icon next to the file.
 However, reports on text entered directly into Moodle through the editor can only be accessed through the course's Ally Accessibility Report.
 This report and interface also provides access to each rated resource in the course, and provides an overview of the accessibility of the entire course.

 Opening the Ally Accessibility report